-Indeed, this October, over 450,000 people were to visit Israel not only for the Feast but for the Jewish holidays as well.
-October is a prime month to visit as the weather is sunny, and typically there is little, if any rain and evenings are cool.
+Indeed, in typical years over 450,000 people visit Israel not only for the Feast but for the Jewish holidays as well.
+The fall is a prime month to visit as the weather is sunny, and typically there is little, if any rain and evenings are cool.

-Each year around 10,000 Christians converge on Jerusalem for the ICEJ Feast of Tabernacles celebration that it is by far Israel’s largest annual tourism event, typically injecting an estimated $15 million into the local economy in a matter of days.
-Unfortunately, due to Covid19 pandemic the Feast is occurring online this year.
-To register: https://live.icej.org/register
+Typically, around 10,000 Christians converge on Jerusalem for the ICEJ Feast of Tabernacles celebration that it is by far Israel’s largest annual tourism event, typically injecting an estimated $15 million into the local economy in a matter of days.
+Unfortunately, due to Covid19 pandemic the Feast was primarily online.

-But despite the fact that this year the Feast must occur online – the question remains why do Christians desire to mark one of “their” holidays in such grand fashion, and travel to Israel?
+Nevertheless its always interesting to people in Israel to learn why Christians desire to mark one of “their” holidays in such grand fashion, and travel to Israel?